 Many children with cerebral palsy struggle with the fine motor skills needed to hold a pen or pencil and to hit individual keys on a keyboard.
 Written communication is important for children who cannot speak at all or easily, but it is also necessary for academic work.
 There are several devices available that can help a child write more easily or at all.

-Simple, low-technology grips or specially-designed pencils can help a child hold a writing implement and manipulate it.
+Simple, low-technology grips or specially-designed pencils are adaptive devices that can help a child hold a writing implement and manipulate it.
 A weighted pen or pencil, for instance, can help a child get more leverage and more easily manage an implement while learning how to write.
 A steadying device can be attached to a pen or pencil to help a child with shaky movements.
 A desk with a surface that can be adjusted for height and angle can also help a child get the right alignment and most comfortable position for writing.

 A child who struggles to use traditional writing implements may benefit from being allowed to type, but some children also have a hard time using keyboards.
-A simple device is a pointer that is attached by Velcro to the hand or wrist and allows a child to press small buttons, on keyboards, tablets, or phones.
+A simple adaptive device is a pointer that is attached by Velcro to the hand or wrist and allows a child to press small buttons, on keyboards, tablets, or phones.
 Other typing technologies that can help children communicate more effectively include word prediction software and spell- and grammar-check.